-As at 31 December 2019 the Group continues to have headroom above its total Pillar 1 plus Pillar 2A requirements in total capital terms as set by the PRA, due to the Society's PIBS (that is Additional Tier 1 capital being amortised into Tier 2 capital) and subordinated debt (that is Tier 2 capital), but did not meet the qualitative standards for the level of CET 1 regulatory capital.
+As at 31 December 2020 the Group continues to have headroom above its Total Capital Requirements in total capital terms as set by the PRA, due to the Society's PIBS (that is Additional Tier 1 capital being amortised into Tier 2 capital) and subordinated debt (that is Tier 2 capital), but did not meet the qualitative standards for the level of CET 1 regulatory capital.
 Following the Society's CET 1 capital temporarily falling below the required 4.5% of Risk Weighted Assets in 2018, a medium to long term strategic plan was produced which was independently reviewed and acknowledged by the PRA.
-This plan was updated in 2019 and the PRA agreed to monitor the Society against this revised plan.
+This plan was updated in 2019 and again in 2020.
+The PRA has agreed to monitor the Society against the 2020 revised plan.
 The PRA continue an open dialogue with the Society on future developments.

 In addition, owing to the financial position and challenges faced by the business, there is a risk that the Society will not meet the regulatory requirement to hold 4.5% of CET 1 capital against Risk Weighted Assets in the future.
-As at 31 December 2019, the requirement was met but a stress event or other significant loss (as detailed on page 25 of the Group's 2019 Annual Report and Accounts) could result in a future breach.
+As at 31 December 2020, the requirement was met but a stress event or other significant loss could result in a future breach.
 This potential risk is monitored and under regular review in ongoing discussions with the PRA.

-As a result of the shortfall against qualitative standards for the level of CET 1 capital requirement, under CRD IV article 141, in order to conserve capital, the Society has not paid coupons on PIBS since April 2016 and may remain prohibited from making the PIBS coupon payments due in April 2020.
+As a result of the shortfall against qualitative standards for the level of CET 1 capital requirement, under the applicable regulatory capital conservation rules, in order to conserve capital, the Society may remain prohibited from making the PIBS coupon payments due in April 2021.
 The Board considers that there continues to be uncertainty over the Society's ability to make coupon payments thereafter.
+The Society last made a coupon payment in April 2016.